 Craving a smoky, savory, and crispy bacon alternative?
-This tofu bacon recipe delivers all that flavor while being 100% plant-based and easy to make!
+This tofu bacon delivers all that flavor while being 100% plant-based and easy to make!
+Delicious with breakfast, piled on sandwiches, and simply as a snack!

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Making tofu bacon at home is quick, easy, and fun!
-In just about 30 minutes, you can have a batch of crispy, savory strips ready to enjoy.
+In just about 30 minutes, you can have a batch of crispy, savory strips all ready to devour.
 It’s perfect for sandwiches, breakfast plates, or even as a crunchy salad topping.
+Tofu bacon is easy to enjoy with just a few plant-based, pork-free ingredients.

 This savory tofu bacon recipe is smoky, crispy, and full of flavor!
-It’s easy to customize and comes together in just 30 minutes.
 Whether you’re adding it to sandwiches or serving it with breakfast, this plant-based bacon is sure to impress!

 Key Ingredients and Substitutions

 Making tofu bacon is all about the right balance of flavors and textures.
-From smoky seasonings to the perfect tofu type, each ingredient plays a key role in getting that savory crunch.
 Check out these ingredient tips and easy swaps to make your tofu bacon just the way you like it!

-• Oil: Helps the tofu get crispy and golden when cooked.
-It also enhances the flavor of the other ingredients.
-Just a little is needed.
+Oil – Helps the tofu get crispy and golden when cooked.
 Use a neutral oil like canola or vegetable oil.
 For a richer taste, try olive oil or avocado oil.
 If you want less oil, a quick spray of cooking oil can also work.

-• Tofu: Use super or extra-firm tofu for the best texture.
-Anything softer will become crumbly or mushy.
+Tofu – Use super or extra-firm tofu for the best texture.
 Seek out vacuum-sealed packages that have less water in them for best results.
 Press it well to remove excess water before marinating.
-When sliced thin, it mimics the texture of traditional bacon, getting crispy on the edges while staying chewy in the middle.
 If you want a slightly different texture, try nutty tempeh or rice paper as alternatives.

-• Soy Sauce: Adds that essential salty, umami flavor that makes tofu bacon taste savory and rich.
-It helps balance the sweetness of the maple syrup.
+Soy Sauce – Adds that essential salty, umami flavor that makes tofu bacon taste savory and rich.
 For a gluten-free option, use tamari or coconut aminos.
-Adjust the amount to control the saltiness to your liking.
+Use less or more to your taste.

-• Maple Syrup: Brings a hint of sweetness that complements the smoky and salty flavors.
-It also helps the tofu caramelize while cooking, adding a nice crispiness.
+Maple Syrup – Brings a hint of sweetness that complements the smoky and salty flavors.
 Agave syrup or brown sugar can work if you’re out of maple syrup.
-For a deeper flavor, you can try molasses, but use it sparingly since it’s stronger.
+For a deeper flavor, you can try molasses, but use it sparingly.

 How To Make Bacon From Tofu